 Human and Pet Bond Still a Major Marketing Theme

 Many companies and brands still push the human/pet bond theme that we have seen in past marketing and PR campaigns.
 Pet companies understand that the love humans have for their pets is a driving factor in their spending.
 We will not see this pet marketing trend die down anytime soon.

 Overweight Pets an Ongoing Concern

 Data collected from Veterinary Pet Insurance Co., the Association for Pet Obesity Prevention, Purina Dog Chow, and Packaged Facts all show that there are too many overweight and obese pets, and owners are not recognizing the problem.
 A survey conducted in January 2015 found that only 11 percent of dog owners say they have an overweight dog and 20 percent of cat owners say they have an overweight cat.
 When in reality, just over half of American dogs are overweight, and 58 percent of cats are overweight.
 Overweight cats and dogs can experience major health issues.
 Excess weight can aggravate joint disease and heart conditions, lead to Type 2 diabetes, and even create skin conditions.

-To learn more about developing trends in the pet industry, check out our free eBook.
+To learn more about developing trends in the pet industry, download our free eBook.

 Thanks for reading!